Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 - Configure Arc machines to automatically create an association with the default data collection rule for Microsoft Defender for Cloud.

-- System updates should be installed on your machines.

 - Enable Microsoft Defender for Cloud with Servers plan on the subscription for deploying and running Azure VMware Solution SDDC.

 - For any guest VMs using Extended Security Benefits on Azure VMware Solution SDDC, deploy security updates regularly using the Volume Activation Management Tool.